-U.N. peace plan for Yemen appears to sideline exiled president
+U.N. peace plan for Yemen seems to sideline exiled president

-SANAA A U.N. peace proposal to end a 19-month war in Yemen appears aimed at sidelining exiled President Abd-Rabbu Mansour Hadi and setting up a government of less divisive figures, according to a copy of the plan seen by Reuters.
+SANAA (Reuters) - A U.N. peace proposal to end a 19-month war in Yemen appears aimed at sidelining exiled President Abd-Rabbu Mansour Hadi and setting up a government of less divisive figures, according to a copy seen by Reuters.

-Hadi fled the armed advance of the Iranian-allied Houthi movement in March 2015 and has been a guest of neighbor in Saudi Arabia ever since.
+Hadi fled the armed advance of the Iranian-allied Houthi movement in March 2015 and has been a guest of neighboring Saudi Arabia ever since.

 A U.N.
 Security Council resolution a month later recognized him as the legitimate head of state and called on the Houthis to disarm and quit Yemen's main cities.